tom-stephen/ensf400-lab8-kubernetes-2/assignment3/README2.md

 ## 8. Startign the application <a name="startign-the-applicatio"></a>
 to start tthe application you should go to the assignment diecotry and once in that directory run the following to start the application.

-if you areusing mini kube make sure to start it
+if you are using minikube make sure to start it
 ```bash
 minikube start
 ```